LoyaltyOps War Games

 The team stops talking about what needs to happen and starts delivering it.

-• Planning sessions produce clear decisions and owned initiatives instead of follow-up meetings about the meeting
+• Planning sessions produce clear decisions and owned initiatives instead of follow-up meetings about the meeting.

-• Initiatives that used to stall at the handoffs between departments start finishing
+• Initiatives that used to stall at the handoffs between departments start finishing.

-• The gap between what the organization planned and what it delivered closes quarter after quarter
+• The gap between what the organization planned and what it delivered closes quarter after quarter.

-• Leadership spends less time resolving what should have been clear at the start and more time building on what the team produced
+• Leadership spends less time resolving what should have been clear at the start and more time building on what the team produced.

 In 50 minutes, we will identify whether War Games is the right engagement, what the scope should be, and what the organization would be producing differently on the other side.
 You will leave with a clear answer either way.